Ephraim-Akolo/Tron-Energy/README.md

 ```

-Ensure you have Python 3.6 or higher installed.
+Python 3.7 or higher installed is fine.

 ## Usage